This Matcha Avocado Smoothie is a creamy, thick green smoothie for green tea lovers.

 You can serve this avocado Matcha smoothie with a dollop of my whipped coconut cream recipe, a drizzle of melted chocolate, and extra dust of Matcha powder.

 Matcha, coconut, and chocolate are made to go together, and your smoothie will taste like a real treat, similar to ice cream!

 Below I listed several tips to increase the creamy thick texture of this simple Matcha smoothie recipe.

 - Frozen fruits – this recipe calls for a banana, so swap this with frozen banana slices.
-The day before making the recipe, peel, slice the bananas and freeze them in an airtight container.
+The day before making the recipe, peel, slice the bananas, and freeze them in an airtight container.
 Use the frozen banana slices in the smoothie the next day.

 - Frozen cauliflower rice – yes, you are reading well.
-This a healthy option to add a creamy texture to smoothies and a boost of vegetables too.
+This is a healthy option to add a creamy texture to smoothies and a boost of vegetables too.
 Swap the ice cubes with frozen cauliflower rice.
 If you are on a vegan keto diet, it is a great option to replace bananas in smoothies and still maintain a creamy thick texture.
 You will be surprised by how good it tastes.